On the Role of Age and Semantics of Information in Remote Estimation of Markov Sources: System Model and Problem Formulation

-Then, the receiver's belief of the source being in state $X_t = x$ can be written as a function of AoI as~\cite{OnurPIMRC2025}
+Then, the receiver's belief of the source being in state $X_t = x$ can be written as a function of AoI as

-where $Z_t = X_{t - \Theta_t}$ is the latest received update at the receiver. \emph{This implies that history need not be retained; instead, the receiver only stores the newest content and its age, thereby saving memory.} Figure~\ref{fig:AoCI} depicts the evolution of the belief $\Pr[X_t = 1|Y_{1:t}]$ as a function of $(Z_t, \Theta_t)$ for the cases of a positively correlated source and a negatively correlated one.
+where $Z_t = X_{t - \Theta_t}$ is the latest update at the receiver.
+This implies that history need not be retained; instead, the receiver stores only the most recent update and its generation time.
+Figure~\ref{fig:AoCI} depicts the evolution of the belief $\Pr[X_t = 1|Y_{1:t}]$ as a function of $(Z_t, \Theta_t)$ for the cases of a positively correlated source and a negatively correlated one.